LearnLib/alex/src/site/markdown/usage.md

 ===============

 Here you can find a detailed explanation of the concepts and ways to use ALEX, regarding the RESTful API that powers the application as well as the graphical client for it.
-This documents covers the necessary parts to understand and use both parts.
+This document covers the necessary parts to understand and use both parts.

 For a deeper insight in the concepts and theory behind the application, consider reading the bachelor theses